almero-digital-marketing/mikser/README.md

 - Very easy plug-in system with straight forward interface and hot reload

 ## Installation
 Mikser works well on Windows, Linux and OSX.
-It is installed as local npm module and comes with all contrib plugins build-in.
-It has some external dependencies that has to be installed in advance.
+It can be installed both globally and as a local dependency.
+It comes with all contrib plugins build-in.

 1. Node.js &ge; 4.0
 2. MongoDB &ge; 2.4 (Under Windows you should add MongoDB's `bin` folder to your `PATH` environment variable.
 Default location: `C:\Program Files\MongoDB\Server\3.0\bin`)